NotokDay/ICSD/Game Of Thrones/README.md

 The fact that five teams were unable to score any points can be primarily attributed to their limited experience in CTF competitions.
 It's crucial to stress that this environment is simulated and can be quite challenging, not exactly mirroring real-world penetration testing experiences.
 Consequently, lower scores should not be seen as indicative of anyone's inability to perform penetration tests or blue teaming effectively.

-In general, we recommend everyone interested in cybersecurity to research and experience more.

 # Some moments from the competition
 ![BAH_7833-min](https://github.com/NotokDay/ICSD/assets/115024808/fa85fe5b-1b6d-43a7-9aa7-98a07c38a7a5)